Sus (genus): Domestication

 Pigs have been domesticated since ancient times in the Old World.
 Pigs were domesticated on each end of Eurasia, and possibly several times.
 It is now thought that pigs were attracted to human settlements for the food scraps, and that the process of domestication began as a commensal relationship.
 Archaeological evidence suggests that pigs were being managed in the wild in a way similar to the way they are managed by some modern New Guineans from wild boar as early as 13,000–12,700 BP in the Near East in the Tigris Basin, Çayönü, Cafer Höyük, Nevalı Çori.
 Remains of pigs have been dated to earlier than 11,400 BP in Cyprus that must have been introduced from the mainland which suggests domestication in the adjacent mainland by then.

 Pigs were also domesticated in China, potentially more than once.
 In some parts of China pigs were kept in pens from early times, separating them from wild populations and allowing farmers to create breeds that were fatter and bred more quickly.
 Early Modern Europeans brought these breeds back home and crossed them with their own pigs, which was the origins of most modern pig breeds.

 In India, pigs have been domesticated for a long time mostly in Goa and some rural areas for pig toilets.
 This practice also occurred in China.
 Though ecologically logical as well as economical, pig toilets are waning in popularity as use of septic tanks and/or sewerage systems is increasing in rural areas.

 Hernando de Soto and other early Spanish explorers brought pigs to southeastern North America from Europe.
-As in Medieval Europe, pigs are valued on certain oceanic islands for their self-sufficiency, which allows them to be turned loose, although the practice does have drawbacks (see environmental impact).
+As in medieval Europe, pigs are valued on certain oceanic islands for their self-sufficiency, which allows them to be turned loose, although the practice does have drawbacks (see environmental impact).

 The domestic pig (Sus domesticus) is usually given the scientific name Sus scrofa domesticus, although some taxonomists, including the American Society of Mammalogists, call it S. domesticus, reserving S. scrofa for the wild boar.
 It was domesticated approximately 5,000 to 7,000 years ago.
 The upper canines form sharp distinctive tusks that curve outward and upward.
 Compared to other artiodactyles, their head is relatively long, pointed, and free of warts.
 Their head and body length ranges from 0.9 to 1.8 m and they can weigh between 50 and 350 kg.

-In November 2012, scientists managed to sequence the genome of the domestic pig.
+In November 2012, scientists sequenced the genome of the domestic pig.
 The similarities between the pig and human genomes mean that the new data may have wide applications in the study and treatment of human genetic diseases.